Jeremy-Benik/FireFlux_med/README.md

+# All of my codes for the modified fireflux_med case

+the fireflux_med case study is the regular fireflux2 case, but dx and dy were changed to 10 instead of 5, and there have been different boundary conditions set for testing purposes.
-#This is the new fireflux_med repo for all my codes.
-This is maily used for trying to fix the input_Sounding.
-This case is used since it's half as big as the main run which means running codes is much easier and not much accuracy is sacrificed in the process
+This is mainly used for testing the fireflux2 case since it's half as big, but there isn't much sacrificed in terms of accuracy.